erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 <img src="../figures/linear_systems-echelon_forms.svg" width="90%" style="display: block; margin: auto;" />

 A matrix is an echelon form if:
 + All non-zero rows are above rows of all zeros.
-Rows of all zeros are used to represent the presence of **free variables** in a matrix i.e. when ![n\<p](https://latex.codecogs.com/svg.format?n%3Cp "n<p").
+When rows of all zeros exist, they represent the presence of **free variables** in a solution i.e. when ![n\<p](https://latex.codecogs.com/svg.format?n%3Cp "n<p").
 + Each leading entry (or pivot column of a row) is located to the right of the leading entry of the row above it.
-Each leading entry represents a **basic variable** in the linear system.
+Each leading entry in the echelon form represents a fixed or **basic variable** in the linear system.
 + All entries in a column below a leading entry are zeros.

 A matrix is in reduced echelon form if additionally: